-4. Once the tractor axle brackets and the axle frame assembly are aligned connect the axle frame into the axle brackets either by shortening the top link (item 10 set in POS 'B') or slowly and carefully raising the tractor's drop arms.
-The subframe will rise at its front so that the pin arms engage in the latches.
-Raise slowly and carefully until these are fully home and secure.
-Note - Do not lift the trimmer off the ground, just raise the axle frame.
+6. Once the tractor axle brackets and the axle frame assembly are aligned connect the axle frame into the axle brackets either by shortening the top link (item 12) set in pos 'B' or slowly and carefully raising the tractor's lift arms.
+The sub-frame will rise at its front so that the Lift arms (item 2 and 3) engage into the latches.
+Lift slowly and carefully until these are fully home and secure (Note - Do not lift the trimmer off the ground, just raise the axle frame).
 Fit relevant retaining pins and clips (see axle bracket instructions).
 There is no need to tighten the check chains of the tractor with this system.

-- 5. Once frame is connected to axle bracket lower drop arms until top link (in position B) becomes unloaded. - 6.
-Remove the top link (item 10) from POS 'B' and move into POS 'A' connecting between the trimmer frame and the tractor top link clevis.
-If the top link supplied with tractor can be shortened enough to fit between the trimmer and tractor (POS 'A') then it's recommended this is used rather than the top link (item 10).
+- 7. Once frame is connected to the axle brackets lower the tractor lift arms until top link (POS 'B') becomes unloaded. - 8.
+Remove the top link (item 12) from POS 'B' and move into POS 'A' connecting between the trimmer frame and the tractor top link clevis.
+If the top link supplied with tractor can be shortened enough to fit between the trimmer and tractor (POS 'A') then it's recommended this is used rather than the top link (item 12).
+If top link not required then this can be stored on hitch sub frame.
 Note that the top link has a Cat 2 and a Cat 3 end with a spacer.
 Together these allow connection to Cat 2 or Cat 3 tractors.
 Ensure that the correct pins are used and that lynch pins are used throughout and are secure.